Tasmanian Wilderness World Heritage Area: 1990s

 In 1990, planning for the area was still poorly coordinated.
 Only one of the four major national parks had a finalised management plan and, although plans were in varying stages of completion for several other parts of the Tasmanian Wilderness, the decision was made to prepare a single management plan for the entire area.
-Several stages of public comment, accompanied at times by considerable controversy in the local media, led to a very ‘pro-wilderness' draft management plan.
-A series of last-minute alterations to the plan, following a change of state government and after the closure of public comment, diluted the 'pro-wilderness' nature of the plan and thereby antagonised the conservation lobby, but defused many of the strongly felt objections of established users, some of whom had threatened civil disobedience in relation to some plan prescriptions.
+Several stages of public comment, accompanied at times by considerable controversy in the local media, led to a very "pro-wilderness" draft management plan.
+A series of last-minute alterations to the plan, following a change of state government and after the closure of public comment, diluted the "pro-wilderness" nature of the plan and thereby antagonised the conservation lobby, but defused many of the strongly felt objections of established users, some of whom had threatened civil disobedience in relation to some plan prescriptions.
 However, some of these stakeholders, particularly local communities adjacent to the area, felt that their input to the planning process had been ignored and remained fundamentally dissatisfied with aspects of the plan, which was finalised in September 1992.
-Some aspects of the 1992 plan met with poor acceptance from ‘established practitioners' from the start, and some other problems (such as the absence of a mechanism to assess new development proposals) became apparent as the plan was implemented.
+Some aspects of the 1992 plan met with poor acceptance from "established practitioners" from the start, and some other problems (such as the absence of a mechanism to assess new development proposals) became apparent as the plan was implemented.
 Nevertheless, it guided management of the area for the next seven years, two years longer than its intended life.

 The 1992 plan helped develop a framework by which to gauge the effectiveness of management plans.
 Under Dr. Helen Hocking, the achievement of the plan's objectives was evaluated.
-The plan was criticized as treating "wilderness" as the most important value of the region and disregarding all other values The Parks and Wildlife Service was determined to overcome a number of the ongoing issues identified from the 1992 plan so, in 1994, the decision was made to review the plan with the aim of having the new plan in place by September 1997.
+The plan was criticised as treating "wilderness" as the most important value of the region and disregarding all other values The Parks and Wildlife Service was determined to overcome a number of the ongoing issues identified from the 1992 plan so, in 1994, the decision was made to review the plan with the aim of having the new plan in place by September 1997.
 This deadline was not met for a variety of reasons, including state and federal elections that delayed key approval processes.
 The new plan took effect in March 1999.
-The most controversial management issues dealt with in the development of the new plan were those related to tourism, 'established practices and fire management; the key nature conservation question being whether land managers should actively use fire to maintain the diversity of the ecosystem.
+The most controversial management issues dealt with in the development of the new plan were those related to tourism, established practices and fire management; the key nature conservation question being whether land managers should actively use fire to maintain the diversity of the ecosystem.
 The plan also added into consideration Aboriginal cultural heritage and tourism.